280 MILLION YEARS AGO

 278 MILLION YEARS AGO

-Methane levels in the atmosphere increased by around 278 million years ago, raising world temperatures by at least 5 degrees celsius.
-This may have been enough to see the earlier widespread glaciation retreat in favour of more balmy conditions for supporting life.
+Methane levels in the atmosphere increased by around 278 million years ago, raising world temperatures by at least 5°C. This may have been enough to see the earlier widespread glaciation retreat in favour of more balmy conditions for supporting life.

 Estimated methane levels in the atmosphere for the Permian-Triassic period between 280 and 225 million years ago.
 Apart from the spike in methane levels around 278 million years ago, the levels would reach a maximum of around 4,400 parts per million around 250 million years ago at the end of the Permian period and fluctuate until around 235 million years ago.

 Image © 2010 Catalyst televised on ABC, 16 September 2010.

 260 MILLION YEARS AGO